-- (a) inability to satisfy debts, and - (c) a history of not meeting financial obligations.
+- (a) inability to satisfy debts; and - (c) a history of not meeting financial obligations.

-The available evidence shows thjeri was confusion in making and accepting mortagg payemnts because of Applicant's husband's filing of a Chaapter 13 bankrupcty petition.
-The past due mortgages raises issues about Applicant's ability to meet her financial obligations.
+The available evidence shows there was confusion in making and accepting mortgage payments because Applicant's husband filed a Chapter 13 bankruptcy.
+The past-due mortgages raises issues about Applicant's ability to meet her financial obligations.
 Once the Government has established an adverse financial issue, the Applicant has the responsibility to refute or mitigate the issue.